Infinario/unity-sdk/README.md

 ## Tracking

-The SDK collects and sends all tracked events continuously to the Infinario servers.
+The client collects and sends all tracked events continuously to the Infinario servers.
 However, if your application goes offline, the SDK guarantees you to re-send the events once online again.
 This synchronization is transparent to you and happens in the background.

 You track various events by utilizing the ```Track``` function.
 The only required field is a string describing the type of your event.